 - A commitment to the goals and methods of the Congressional Sportsmen’s Foundation and a professed interest in hunting, fishing, and other forms of outdoor recreation.

 Please submit a cover letter, complete resume, a college transcript, three references, and a writing sample.
+Please indicate in your cover letter whether you are interested in an in-person internship or if you wish to work remotely.
+Please also indicate whether you are interested in the fulltime (40 hours/week) or part time (24 hours/week) option.
 Finalists will be interviewed either by videoconference or by telephone.

 Please send completed applications to:

 Rolling deadline with summer, fall, and spring positions available.
 Applicants are requested to specify which timeframe they wish to be considered for in their cover letter.